 It has PROXIMITY to HOLIDAY SHOPPING, parades, etc....

 We're only 4 subway stops from State Street: the mecca of holiday shopping, the Thanksgiving Day parade, the famous Macy window displays, the lighting of the Daly Plaza Christmas tree & the Kristkindle Market, etc.

 Seriously, our neighborhood has it all for everyone...

 Because it's just been renovated, it's clean-clean-clean.
 Brand new paint job, brand new everything, means super-clean for the serious germ-phobic in you.
 I will expect you to clean up after yourselves (call us the IKEA of BnBs), so I've included a list of "extra cleaning items" on our Directions and Guidelines.
 Should you decide, for instance, not to do your dishes or clean the coffee maker thoroughly after using it, or track dirt/mud in all over the floor, your deposit will be kept in full.
 This reduces the overall nightly cost for you.

 I like making our guests happy.
 Perhaps you'll arrive and there will be tea straight from Nanjing waiting for you.
 Or Girardelli chocolates on your pillow.
 Or truffles.
 Our goal is to make this better than a hotel would be.
 You are our friends-without-strings.
 And let's face it.
 We're nice.

-If you really want, I can even make you breakfast for $10/person, but you'll have to let me know in advance (otherwise, we probably won't have the food to make breakfast) and we might not be home, so I might not be able to offer this (definitely not on weekdays).
+If you really want, and if we're not out seeing the world during your stay, I can even make you breakfast for $10/person, but you'll have to let me know in advance (otherwise, we probably won't have the food to make breakfast) and we might not be home, so I might not be able to offer this (definitely not on weekdays).
 I'm no chef, but I can make your basics if you're in the need of relaxation: Omelette, Toast, & Coffee.

 We're also HANDS-OFF...